Alector-FoodPrint/afp-front/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Learn More

 **AlectorFoodprint** is an experiment that utilises blockchain technology to ensure transparency and traceability of Food Products.

 The front-end manages Food Assets created by users (Producers) that can be then transfered to warehouses and vendors.
 Each Food Asset corresponds to a unique AFA (Alector Food Asset), a NFT token created by a smart contract (ERC721) deployed on Ethereum Rinkeby network.
 The history of registered Food Assets are traced and mapped online, in a user-friendly experience, ensuring transparency of the food chain.